grafana/google-sheets-datasource/docs/sources/setup/configure.md

 # Configure the Google Sheets Plugin

-To confgiure the Google Sheets plugin, you need to perform the following steps:
+To configure the Google Sheets plugin, you need to perform the following steps:

 1. Navigate into Grafana and click on the menu option on the top left.
 1. Browse to the **Connections** menu and then click on the **Data sources**.